 Weight and Packability

 Weight matters most to those who are heading out into the backcountry and carrying their belongings in a pack (backpacking and backcountry skiing are two prime examples).
 Because most vests are casual in nature and worn for everyday use, weight isn’t a huge factor in most people’s buying decisions.
 However, there are notable differences in weight between our picks above, starting with the Arc'teryx Norvan Insulated at a feathery 3.5 ounces.
-Next up is the Smartwool Active Ultralite at 4 ounces, with the bulk of the vest pack sitting in the 6-to-11-ounce range.
-Burly vests like The North Face Retro Nuptse weigh around 1 pound, and thick shells like the Carhartt Duck Vest are even heavier.
+The next-lightest option in our current lineup is the Arc'teryx Cerium, and it's twice as heavy at 7.1 ounces.
+Burly vests like The North Face Retro Nuptse weigh around or over 1 pound, and thick shells like the Carhartt Duck Vest are even heavier.
 For ultralighters, down is the clear favorite—it provides the most warmth for the weight and packs down the smallest.

-For those who plan on carrying their vest along in a backpack, a number of our picks come with a stuff sack or pack down into one of their own pockets (this involves finding the correct two-sided zipper).
-This can make a vest a cinch to carry and it ends up taking very little space.
+For those who plan on carrying their vest in a backpack, some of our picks come with a stuff sack or pack down into one of their own pockets.
+This can make a vest even easier to carry, as it will take up very little space overall.
 Remember that it’s best to leave your vest unpacked while at home, which helps preserve the down or synthetic insulation.
-A handful of vests on this list are not packable (we list this in our comparison table), although many of those still will stuff down into the corner of a backpack reasonably small.
+A handful of vests on this list are not packable (we list this in our comparison table), although many of those still will stuff down reasonably small into the corner of a backpack.

 Pockets